 With its beautiful UNESCO heritage-listed porticoes, incredible medieval buildings, and a distinctly authentic feel, Bologna is a unique and often underrated city just waiting to be explored.

-Surrounded by so many grand and world-known cities and other famous places in northern Italy, Bologna is often overlooked by international visitors planning a trip to Italy.
-But it’s absolutely worth a visit, also because you will find a much more authentic atmosphere here than e.g. in Venice or Florence…
+However, surrounded by so many grand and world-known cities and other famous places in northern Italy, Bologna is often overlooked by international visitors planning a trip to Italy.
+But it’s absolutely worth a visit, also because you will find a much more authentic atmosphere here than e.g. in Venice or even in Florence…

 La Rossa (The Red) refers to the city’s distinctive terracotta-tiled rooftops and the flaming red color you’ll see decorating many of its walls.
 But the name also reflects Bologna’s political leanings.
 The city was strongly anti-fascist during the Second World War and the center of Nazi resistance, after which it became a Communist stronghold.

 La Grassa (The Fat) pays homage to the excellent food you can experience in the region.
 Home to Parma ham, parmesan cheese, tagliatelle al ragù, mortadella, and balsamic vinegar, Bologna’s culinary scene is a food lover’s dream and the main reason some people come to visit.

 La Dotta (The Learned) refers to the city’s university, which was founded in 1088 and is the oldest in the Western world.
 Bologna is a real student town with a great atmosphere, and also a dynamic and edgy appeal.

 Good to know: Our list below is sorted starting with the most famous, must-see places in Bologna first.
 So if you are short on time, concentrate on the top 10 – 12 sites on the list (you should be easily able to cover all of these in a day).
 In addition, don’t miss #19 on our list – no visit to Bologna would be complete without experiencing its food!
 We share some restaurant recommendations as well.